apache/spark/README.md

 ## Using hooks and Operators from "master" in Airflow 1.10

-Currently stable versions of Apache Airflow are released in 1.10.* series.
+Currently, stable versions of Apache Airflow are released in 1.10.* series.
 We are working on the future, major version of Airflow from the 2.0.* series.
-It is going to be released in in 2020.
-However the exact time of release depends on many factors and is yet unknown.
+It is going to be released in 2020.
+However, the exact time of release depends on many factors and is yet unknown.
 We have already a lot of changes in the hooks/operators/sensors for many external systems and they are not used because they are part of the master/2.0 release.